amar0898/YorkU-CSCL-1030-Laboratory-3/README.md

 Automates building and testing of the Python API.

 Includes steps for:
-✅ Code linting with pylint.
+✅ Code linting with pylint.<br>
-🧪 Running unit tests.
+🧪 Running unit tests.<br>
 📦 Building the Python application.

 ### 🚀 Continuous Delivery Pipeline:
-Automates deployment using Ansible.
+Automates deployment using Ansible.<br>
-Provisions a Python application server.
+Provisions a Python application server.<br>
-Deploys the API and verifies its successful operation.
+Deploys the API and verifies its successful operation.<br>

 ### 🌐 Infrastructure Provisioning:

 #### ☁️ AWS EC2 Instances:
 Terraform provisions AWS EC2 instances, including:
-🖥️ Jenkins master.
+🖥️ Jenkins master.<br>
-🤖 Jenkins agents.
+🤖 Jenkins agents.<br>
-🗄️ MariaDB SQL database server.
+🗄️ MariaDB SQL database server.<br>
-🐍 Python application server.
+🐍 Python application server.<br>
-🛡️ Includes MariaDB database as part of the backend for the Python API.
+🛡️ Includes MariaDB database as part of the backend for the Python API.<br>
 🌍 Public IPs for EC2 instances are listed for easy access.

 #### 🖥️ Application Deployment:
-Python application is deployed to an EC2 instance.
+Python application is deployed to an EC2 instance.<br>
-Deployment process is automated using Ansible.
+Deployment process is automated using Ansible.<br>
 ✅ Verified using a curl command to ensure the API is operational.

 ### 🎯 Purpose:
 This project demonstrates the power of CI/CD pipelines to:

-🚀 Streamline application deployment.
+🚀 Streamline application deployment.<br>
-🔄 Reduce manual intervention.
+🔄 Reduce manual intervention.<br>
 ✅ Ensure continuous testing and deployment for the Python API.

 ### 📂 Repo Structure: